 What is the difference between a chocolate glaze and a chocolate ganache?

-The main difference lies in the consistency and thickness; chocolate glaze is thinner and primarily used as a coating, while ganache is thicker and often whipped for fillings or frostings.
+Chocolate glaze is thinner and used mainly as a coating, while ganache is thicker and often whipped for fillings or frostings.

 How do you make chocolate glaze thicker or thinner?

-To thicken a glaze, use less cream or add more chocolate.
-To thin it, incorporate additional warm cream until you reach the desired consistency.
+To thicken, use less cream or add more chocolate.
+To thin, stir in warm cream until you get the right consistency.

 Can chocolate glaze be made ahead of time?

-Yes, you can prepare chocolate glaze in advance and store it in the refrigerator.
-Reheat before use to restore the original texture.
+Yes, you can make it ahead and keep it in the fridge.
+Reheat before you use it to bring back the smooth texture.

 What desserts pair well with chocolate glaze?